 Raising a Concern

 As a first step, you should normally raise concerns with your supervising social worker or immediate manager or his/her superior.
 This depends, however, on the seriousness and sensitivity of the issues involved and who is suspected of the malpractice.
-For example, if you believe that management is involved, you should directly approach the Chief Executive of Sunbeam Group or the Responsible Individual for the service on 0208 799 0930 or write to:
+For example, if you believe that management is involved, you should directly approach the Registered Manager or the Responsible Individual for the service on 0208 799 0930 or write to:

-The Chief Executive, Sunbeam Fostering Agency Ltd., Block A, The Courtyard, Waterside Drive, Langley, Berkshire, SL3 6EZ
+Registered Manager, Sunbeam Fostering Agency Ltd., Sunbeam House, 12 Waterside Drive, Langley, Berkshire, SL3 6EZ

 Alternatively, you may also contact: